Glossary

 Power Dialer

-A high-speed telephone system that rapidly dials numbers in succession.
+An automated telephone system that rapidly dials numbers in succession to maximize call volume and efficiency.

 Practical Highway Miles